 Pedercini said both July and August were busy months for permits with 12 houses changing hands in the month of August.

 The department also had 24 fire calls in the month, including 12 for activated alarms.
-Among the three motor vehicle accidents was one involving a fatality and another that required an extrication using newly acquired battery-powered cutters that personnel trained on in the spring.
+Among the three motor vehicle accidents was one involving a fatality and another that required an extrication using newly aquired battery-power cutters that personnel trained on in the spring.

-In another nod to the COVID-19 pandemic, Pedercini said the department will have to forego an annual tradition that helps promote fire safety and awareness of the department.
+In another nod to the COVID-19 pandemic, Pedercini said that the department will have to forego an annual tradition that helps promote fire safety and awareness of the WFD.

 "We've decided that this year, like many events in the area and around the country, we're going to cancel the open house and give thought to some other ways to reach out to the kids," Pedercini said.
 "I might reach out to some of the other local departments to see what they're doing.
 I don't know if it might be some type of video like we're doing now [referring to the virtual meeting].
 In the meantime, the actual open house at the station is going to be canceled."